chunkyguy/chunkyguy.github.io/_posts/2021-01-03-cpp-for-swift-devs.md

 </tr></tbody>
 </table>

 Notice no type constraints to `Sequence` or `Equatable` since the C++ compiler automatically takes care of that.
 In case the type constraints fail, for instance `T.Element` does not have `==` implemeted, the compiler throws errors that are generally hard to decipher.
-If you like that level of control c++20 has a proposal for [constraints and concepts](https://en.cppreference.com/w/cpp/language/constraints) which is very close to where Swift is at.
+If you like that level of control c++20 has a proposal for [constraints and concepts](https://en.cppreference.com/w/cpp/language/constraints) which is very close to where Swift is already at.